Muttley/textpad-syntax/KickAssembler/README.md

 	Column: 2

-You should now be able to double-click on an error in the Tool Output window and Textpad will open the relevant source file at the line and column where the error was reported.
+You should now be able to double-click on an error in the Tool Output window and TextPad will open the relevant source file at the line and column where the error was reported.

 [1]: https://www.textpad.com